nitinvishwari/GallBladderProject/README.md

 Step 2 - Extraxt the Zip and Go inside the folder name "Application - Simple Video Cutter".
 Now click on the SimpleVideoCutter file -

-Note - Pop may come of unaunthentic sources but choose to select run anyaway.
+Note - Popup may come of unaunthentic sources but choose to select run anyaway.